experiandataquality/aperture-data-studio-sdk/README.md

 .provideIndexValues(ctx -> {
     ctx.getInputContext(INPUT_1);
     ctx.getStepPropertyValue(MY_STEP_PROPERTY);
+    ctx.getColumnFromChooserValues(MY_INPUT_COLUMN_STEP_PROPERTY);
     ctx.getStepSettingFieldValueAsString(STEP_SETTINGS_1);
 })
 // ...
 ```
 * `getInputContext`: Use this method to gain access to input columns values and input row count.
 * `getStepPropertyValue`: Use this method to get the configured Step property value.
+* `getColumnFromChooserValues`: Use this method to get the input column instance from column chooser value.
 * `getStepSettingFieldValueAsString`: Use this method to get the configured Step Settings value.

 ### Custom step exception